vincentschen/curriculum-network/README.md

    cd curriculum-network
    npm install

-You can start the server by running:
+You can start the server by running (this will start a mongodb server locally, automatically compile changed ls files, and start the node server on port 5000):

     ./runserver

+You can then visit http://localhost:5000 to see the page in action

 ## Source Layout